miglius/drupal-password_policy/README.txt

     * Uppercase constraint
     * Lowercase constraint
     * Punctuation constraint
+    * Character types constraint (allows the adminstrator to set the minimum number of character types required, but without actually dictating which ones must be used.
+Example - Windows requires any 3 (user's choice) of uppercase, lowercase, numbers, or punctuation.
     * History constraint (checks hashed password against a collection of users previous hashed passwords looking for recent duplicates)